 The end of your journey is unfortunately in sight.
 We hope you have had a great trip and will bring home many beautiful memories.

-Dependent of your flight time, you may have free time today to shop some souvenirs or enjoy the Nepalese atmosphere.
+Depending on your flight time you might have some free time today to shop some souvenirs or enjoy the Nepalese atmosphere.

-At least 3 hours before the departure time of your flight, you will be picked up by private car at the reception of your hotel and taken to the airport.
+At least 3 hours before the departure time of your flight, you will be picked up by private car at the reception of your hotel and brought to the airport.

 - Welcome at the airport & transfer by private car to your hotel.
 Someone will go with you to help you check in.

 - Meet & greet with Chuda and/or Maaike